-This is an appeal from a decision of the Old King's Highway Regional Historic District Commission1 brought pursuant to the second paragraph of Section 11 of the Act.
+This is an appeal from a decision of the Old King's Highway Regional Historic District

+Commission brought pursuant to the second paragraph of Section 11 of the Act.
 (See Exhibit 1)

-The parties to the action preceding this present appeal were the defendant Town of Barnstable Housing Authority, the original applicant for a certificate of appropriateness (See Exhibit 13) requested pursuant to Sections 6 and 8 of the Act, as amended, and, the Town of Barnstable Old King's Highway Historic District Committee, the original plaintiff in this case and the agency that acted upon the said application by way of a vote of denial on May 3, 1990.
+The parties to the action preceding this present appeal were the defendant Town of

+Barnstable Housing Authority, the original applicant for a certificate of appropriateness (See

+Exhibit 13) requested pursuant to Sections 6 and 8 of the Act, as amended, and, the Town of the agency that acted upon the said application by way of a vote of denial on May 3, 1990.
 (See Exhibits 8 and 13).